GISBlox/gisblox-services-sdk/README.md

 2. Navigate to your [Subscriptions Dashboard](https://account.gisblox.com/profiel/abonnementen)
 3. Click the `Add` button and select the **free** subscription to the **GISBlox Location Services** in the dropdown.
 4. Once subscribed, click the **Location Services** tile and copy the service key from the information panel.

+Based on your requirements, you may need to add additional subscriptions to your account.

 ## Installation